 Secure By Design

 Sovrn believes that security isn’t an afterthought.
 It starts with threat modeling during early project stages, then continues with manual code reviews and automated scanning during development.
 Infrastructure, both in our hosted data centers and cloud providers, is built using industry best practices.
-Sovrn has achieved Trustworthy Accountability Group (TAG) Platinum status.
+Sovrn maintains Trustworthy Accountability Group (TAG) Platinum status.

 Data in Transit

-Personally Identifiable Information in transit is encrypted using strong encryption protocols.
+Where possible, data in transit is encrypted using strong encryption protocols.
 We support modern Transport Layer Security (TLS) 1.2 or higher, AES and better cipher suites, whenever supported by publishers and readers.

 Data at Rest

 Data is encrypted while at rest using industry standard encryption algorithms, whether in Sovrn data centers or our cloud providers.
 Sovrn uses industry standard practices to manage encryption keys, which are designed to limit their access and protect them from wide disclosure.

 Sovrn-maintained servers are built from a standardized image and are patched as needed if a high risk vulnerability is identified.

 Sovrn employee workstations utilize full disk encryption and firmware passwords.
 They are monitored for malware and patched regularly.